lauriequincey/snowlines/README.md

 ## Snowlines Application
 [Go to: Snowlines Application](https://lauriequincey.users.earthengine.app/view/snowlines)

 Resolve snowlines without any code in a matter of minutes for the study transect and experiment by using it anywhere in the world.
-As the original algorithm was created for use in Norway and in Summer, performance in other places of the world and seasons varies.
+As the original algorithm was created for use in Norway and in summer, performance in other places of the world and seasons varies.

 ## Analysis Code
 Analysis scripts can be found under the "analysis" folder.
 They are written in R (v4.1.1).